Thejanu9/analysis_walmart_sales/README.md

 ## Deployment

-This project is designed for flexible deployment but still not deployed but can done by using GitHub CI/CD pipeline, flask/django framework, fastapi and aws server or heruko:
+This project is designed for flexible deployment but still not deployed but can done by using GitHub CI/CD pipeline, flask/django framework, fastapi and aws server or heroku:

 ### Local Analysis